docutils/docutils/docutils/docs/ref/rst/directives.rst

 A topic is like a block quote with a title, or a self-contained section with no subsections.
 Use the "topic" directive to indicate a self-contained idea that is separate from the flow of the document.
-Topics may occur anywhere a section or transition may occur and in sidebars.
-Body elements and topics may not contain nested topics.
+Topics may be nested in the document, a section, or a sidebar_.
+Body elements and topics may not contain topics.

 The directive's sole argument is interpreted as the topic title; the next line must be blank.
 All subsequent lines make up the topic body,